jahangir2526/Fn/Local/02_Java_HelloWorld.md

 # Build, Deploy and Run a Java Function

-This is used to demonstrate how to build, deploy and run java function in a local Fn Server
+This is used to demonstrate how to build, deploy and run java function in a local Fn Server.
+All the steps and commands have been collected from Fn Documentations.

 Below are the steps to follow: